JSheen98/weather-dashboard/README.md

 ## ✏️ Description

 With this project, I wanted to create a useful resource for travelers to view the current day's weather, as well as the next 5 days.
-The user will input a search (it must be a valid location), and then press the search.
+The user will input a search (it must be a valid location), and then press the search icon.
 The previously searched location(s) will be persisted to the page via local storage, and will be clickable.
-Weather a previous location is tapped, or a new location is searched, the weather cards will be dynamically created via JavaScript.
+Whether a previous location is tapped, or a new location is searched, the weather cards will be dynamically created via JavaScript.
 These cards include the following information: Location, Date, Icon Representation of the current weather, Temperature, Wind Speed, and Humidity.
 Each new search will generate new content.

 ## User Story